tesselle/khroma/README.md

 communicating scientific results colour palettes must therefore be carefully chosen to be accessible to all readers.

-This R package provides an implementation of Paul Tol[1] and Okabe and Ito[2] colour schemes.
+This R package provides an implementation of Okabe and Ito[1], Paul Tol[2] and Fabio Crameri[3] colour schemes.
 These schemes are ready for each type of data (qualitative, diverging or sequential), with colours that are distinct for all people, including colour-blind readers.
 This package also provides tools to simulate colour-blindness and to test how well the colours of any palette are identifiable.
 To simulate colour-blindness in production-ready R figures you may also be interested in the [**colorblindr**](https://github.com/clauswilke/colorblindr) package.

 For specific uses, several scientific thematic schemes (geologic